MicrosoftDocs/visualstudio-docs/docs/code-quality/analyzers-faq.md

 **Q**: Should I use code analysis or EditorConfig for checking code style?

-**A**: Code analysis and .editorconfig files work hand-in-hand.
-When you define code styles [in an .editorconfig file](../ide/editorconfig-code-style-settings-reference.md) or on the [text editor Options](../ide/code-styles-and-code-cleanup.md) page, you're actually configuring the code analyzers that are built into Visual Studio.
+**A**: Code analysis and EditorConfig files work hand-in-hand.
+When you define code styles [in an EditorConfig file](../ide/editorconfig-code-style-settings-reference.md) or on the [text editor Options](../ide/code-styles-and-code-cleanup.md) page, you're actually configuring the code analyzers that are built into Visual Studio.
 EditorConfig files can also be used to configure some NuGet analyzer packages, such as [FxCop analyzers](configure-fxcop-analyzers.md).

 ## EditorConfig versus rule sets

-**Q**: Should I configure my analyzers using a rule set or an .editorconfig file?
+**Q**: Should I configure my analyzers using a rule set or an EditorConfig file?

-**A**: Rule sets and .editorconfig files are mutually exclusive ways to configure analyzers.
-They can coexist.
+**A**: Rule sets and EditorConfig files can both be used to configure analyzers and can coexist.
 [Rule sets](analyzer-rule-sets.md) let you enable and disable rules and set their severity.
 EditorConfig files offer other ways to configure rules.
-For FxCop analyzers, .editorconfig files let you [define which types of code to analyze](fxcop-analyzer-options.md).
-For the analyzers that are built into Visual Studio, .editorconfig files let you [define the preferred code styles](../ide/editorconfig-code-style-settings-reference.md) for a codebase.
+For FxCop analyzers, EditorConfig files let you [define which types of code to analyze](fxcop-analyzer-options.md).
+For the code-style analyzers that are built into Visual Studio, EditorConfig files let you [define the preferred code styles](../ide/editorconfig-code-style-settings-reference.md) for a codebase.

-In addition to rule sets and .editorconfig files, some analyzers are configured through the use of text files marked as [additional files](../ide/build-actions.md#build-action-values) for the C# and VB compilers.
+In addition to rule sets and EditorConfig files, some analyzers are configured through the use of text files marked as [additional files](../ide/build-actions.md#build-action-values) for the C# and VB compilers.

 > [!NOTE]
 > EditorConfig files cannot be used to configure legacy analysis, whereas rule sets can.